Q & A

-Q: What is the most important factor in determining whether a special needs trust is successful over the long term?
+Q: What is the most important factor that will determine if my special needs trust will be successful over the long term?

-If the parents are trustees during their lifetime the trust should provide direction on who will be the successor trustee when the parents are no longer able or interested to act.
-Perhaps either a corporate Trustee or another family member like a sibling will be able to step into this role.
+If the parents become the trustees, they should declare who the successor trustee should be when and if they’re no longer able or willing to be the trustees.
+Perhaps either a corporate trustee or another family member like a sibling will be able to step into this role.

 Q: How do I decide whether an individualized trust or a pooled trust is better?

-Families may simply not have a family member who has the time or ability to act as the trustee.
-For these families the pooled trust would make a lot of sense with expertise in managing special needs trust the family can have confidence knowing a quality trust is in place to insure an improved quality of life for a loved one with a disability.
+Families might not have a family member who has the time or ability to act as the trustee.
+For those families, a pooled trust would make a lot of sense.
+With expertise in managing special needs trusts, the family can have confidence knowing a quality trust is in place to ensure an improved quality of life for a loved one with a disability.